danilotc/devdojoen-java/README.md

 1. [x] Java One For All 49 - Object Orientation - Methods pt 06 - Reference Parameters pt 01
 1. [x] Java One For All 50 - Object Orientation - Methods pt 07 - Reference Parameters pt 02
 1. [x] Java One For All 51 - Object Orientation - Methods pt 08 - Reference this
+1. [x] Java One For All 52 - Object Orientation - Methods pt 09 - Varargs

 ---